NavidK0/SimpleGraphQL-For-Unity/README.md

 > Depending on your authentication method, it is up to you to ensure that your authentication data and headers are set correctly.

 ### Custom headers and auth tokens are natively supported in SimpleGraphQL.
-They can be passed in as parameters when calling `SubscribeAsync` or `SendAsync`.
+They can be passed in as parameters when calling `Subscribe` or `Send`.

 # Example Valid .graphql Files